SetProtocol/STIPS/STIPS/STIP-005.md

       valueOfSet = (usdcToWithdraw / redemptionRatio) / setToken.totalSupply
       setToken.externalPositionUnit = valueOfSet

-      // Then, invoke PerpVault.withdraw(deltaQuote) to withdraw USDC from vault
-      // and deposit in the SetToken
+      // Then, withdraw USDC from vault and deposit in the SetToken PerpVault.withdraw(usdcToWithdraw)
    </td>
   </tr>
   <tr>